dimpase/M2/Building-M2-from-source-using-Autotools.md

     git submodule update

-To obtain the latest, but potentially unstable, changes to the Macaulay2 source code, switch to the "development" branch:
+To obtain the latest, but potentially unstable, changes to the Macaulay2 source code, switch to the `development` branch:

     git checkout development